 FAT32: FAT32 stands for File Allocation Table 32.
 It was first introduced in Windows 95 to replace the old FAT16 file system.
 Generally, all USB flash drives have a FAT32 file system.
 The biggest advantage of FAT32 is its compatibility, it can be applied to any operating system.
 But the main drawback is that it only supports transferring a maximum single file size of 4GB.
 If you want to transfer files larger than 4GB, you would receive the error message "The file is too large for the destination file system".

 exFAT: exFAT stands for Extended File Allocation Table.
 It is a new file system created by Microsoft to replace the FAT32.
 The main difference between FAT32 and exFAT is that exFAT supports transferring files larger than 4GB.
 And it works well on both Windows and Mac computers, which is more compatible than NTFS.
-Its biggest disadvantage is that there is no file log function, so it can not record the disk modification record.
+Its biggest disadvantage is that there is no file log function, so it can not record disk modification records.

 As every file system has its defect, sometimes users may want to convert one file system to another.
 Is there any tool that can help users convert between file systems?
 Yes!
 One such tool recommended is EaseUS Partition Master Free.